 Another upside of having a content team is their eye for content.
 You may be working on capturing footage for a video series, but something crazy happens during the shoot.
 They’re more than likely ready to catch it and come up with some creative ways to use it.
 For example, when we were shooting a commercial for a local hospital, we were forced to reschedule last minute due to the weather.
 We used the delay to capture footage of the storm along with other goofs that happened throughout the two days.
 When we returned to the office, our writer jotted the whole adventure down and everyone added photos they had collected.
 This gave us a fun behind-the-scenes story that got people clicking.
 It also double-tasked as an example of our nimbleness.
 Win-win!

 How Do We Create Content?

 Before anything can get shot, written, or posted, there needs to be goals.
 What are we doing all this work for anyways?
-So the first big ticket item is to create goals.
-After this is cemented, it’s time to strategize.
+So the first big ticket item is to create SMART goals.
+After these are cemented, it’s time to strategize.
 How do we want to accomplish the goal?
 What do we want to say and where is the best place to say it?
-Once this is determined, it’s time to create.
+Once these items are determined, it’s time to create.
 Based on the message, we shoot, write, or design something informative yet entertaining.
 This could take a few days or a few months, depending on the scope of the project.

 How Do I Know If It’s Working?